Jane Harman and her brother, David Lake, with President Jimmy Carter

 Policy/Law

-USC Price Scholar-in-Residence Jane Harman reflects on Jimmy Carter
+Remembering Jimmy Carter: USC Price scholar-in-residence Jane Harman reflects

-The former congresswoman served as deputy secretary of the Cabinet in the Carter administration.
+In this piece from 2023, the former congresswoman who served as deputy secretary of the Cabinet in the Carter administration looks at the former president’s legacy.

 What do you think was President Carter’s most important contribution to the country during his presidency?